Why are fried eggs in France always Sunny Side up?

 two unny side up eggs in a pan with handles

-I consulted quite a few old and new French cookbooks and watched over a dozen videos by professional French chefs about cooking the perfect sunny-side-up egg.
+I consulted several old and new French cookbooks and watched over a dozen videos by professional French chefs about cooking the perfect sunny-side-up egg.

 As the old saying goes, there’s more than one way to crack an egg, but there was plenty of overlap between the different methods.